sahasra-ranga/Olist-Platform-Analysis/README.md

    <img width="325" height="353" alt="Screenshot 2025-07-23 at 2 47 15 PM" src="https://github.com/user-attachments/assets/b265fd60-d947-4f71-9863-80e2614a6a38" />

-   When analysing the review score across product categories, we can see that product categories such as CDs DVDs musicals and fashion clothing perform best in terms of highest average review scores.
+   When analysing the review score across product categories, we can see that product categories such as CDs, DVDs, musicals and fashion clothing perform best in terms of highest average review scores.
 To leverage upon this, Olist can perform increased platform exposure, or incentivise customers through bundle and loyalty discounts.
 On the other end of the stick, product categories such as security and diapers & hygiene perform poorest.
 Olist can improve by performing more stringent seller vetting processes and audits for listers in these categories.
 Additionally, further customer reviews can be conducted to identify the leading issues with these products.